Frequently Asked Questions

 - Estimated incremental capacity not shown on any supply plan or other resource adequacy commitment

-- Enrolled Participation Report for Incentive Option 3.
+- Participation Report for Incentive Option 3 (Reporting Template coming soon).

-- Information on each participating site, including a unique identification number, customer class, utility service account number (for example, service agreement ID) or)service account address, or both, UDC, nominal battery system power rating (for nonvehicle behind-the-meter [BTM] storage) or nameplate discharge power rating (for electric vehicle supply equipment, EVSE), nominal storage energy capacity (for stationary storage devices, in kWh), and nominated duration (hours)
+- Information on each participating site, including a unique identification number, partner company (if applicable), nominated duration (hours), customer class, utility service account number (for example, service agreement ID) or)service account address, or both, UDC, number of batteries installed at each site, resource type (stationary default, stationary export-only, station VNEM, or EVSE), nameplate battery system power rating (for nonvehicle behind-the-meter [BTM] storage) or nameplate discharge power rating for electric vehicle supply equipment(EVSE), nameplate storage energy capacity (for stationary storage devices, in kWh), and estimated full-duration event discharge (kWh).

 - Please see the FAQ question “What are the CARB reporting requirements for combustion resources?” for more information about backup generation reports.